 Safety Risk

-An airbag that deploys without a crash could create a risk of injury.
+A seatback that fails in a crash could create an increased risk of injury.

 Remedy